okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Verification Method Object

-A Verification Method describes the means by which the user must be verified.
-The only supported type is `ASSURANCE`.
+The verification method ensures that user must be verified.
+Only supported type is `ASSURANCE`.

 Assurance is the degree of confidence that the end-user signing into an application or service is the same end-user who previously enrolled or signed in to the application or service.